askeksa/Cinter/README.txt

 At least one of attack and decay and at least one of the pitches must be raised above zero to get any sound.

+You can easily convert back from a saved sample to the original parameters:
+- For the first 8 parameters, divide two digits by 100.
+XX means 1.
+- For the last 4 parameters, divide one digit by 10.
+X means 1.

 PROTRACKER GUIDELINES